opentext-idol/idol-rich-media-tutorials/tutorials/appendix/Media_tips.md

 ### Academic datasets

-> Please check the license terms for these datasets.
+> NOTE: Please check the license terms for these datasets.

 - [COCO](http://cocodataset.org/): The "Common Objects in COntext" dataset is a large-scale object detection, segmentation, and captioning benchmark.
 - [Open Images](https://storage.googleapis.com/openimages/web/factsfigures.html): A dataset of 9.2M images with unified annotations for image classification, object detection and visual relationship detection.